helloimhfa/warehouse/README.md

   - [React](https://reactjs.org/) web application

 ## Setting up the project
+⚠️ Make sure you are in the repos root directory before you start the setup.

 - #### General

-    First of all, we will create a docker network[^1] to allow the containers to communicate with each other:
+    First of all, we will create a docker network to allow the containers to communicate with each other:

     ```bash
     # Creation of Docker network named `warehouse`